-HELP ME OUT: If you are able to get either perforation or foiling to work, email me at [email protected] so I can update this post AND I will send you one of the big SVG bundles (your choice!) in my shop as a thank you for your help!
+HELP ME OUT: A reader pointed out that draw doesn’t work for Cricut Joy, I’m assuming because the pens are a different size.
+If you are able to get Cricut Joy pens, perforation, or foiling to work, email me at email@example.com so I can update this post AND I will send you one of the big SVG bundles (your choice!) in my shop as a thank you for your help!

 I hope you found this helpful if you create SVG designs!
 It’s so nice to not have to explain to crafters using your file how to ungroup and change the line type and regroup and attach—everything is simply built correctly from the start!